 How to combat the thoughts of imposter syndrome

 It’s important to realise that the people who don’t suffer from imposter syndrome are not more intelligent.
 They just think different thoughts and have different beliefs.
 So, if we can change our thoughts and our internal beliefs, we can break through our feelings of imposter syndrome.
 Remember that you can’t be an expert in every area, you have to let yourself off the hook and release that unattainable expectation on yourself.
 Let go of the pressure that you’re putting on yourself to be great at everything.

 1. Remind yourself of all the things you’re good at

 Write down a list of all the things you’re good at and have it somewhere you can see every day.
-In fact don’t be afraid to frame it and stick it on the wall!
-We often are a so aware of all the things we need to improve on that we forget the skills that have already been proven.
+In fact, don’t be afraid to frame it and stick it on the wall!
+We often are so aware of all the things we need to improve on that we forget the skills that have already been proven.
 Doing this will build your confidence and start to dissipate your sense of feeling like an imposter.

 If you don’t already know what your good at, ask your friends and family.
 A good way to do this is sending out a short survey (yes, the good old 360!).
 I’d also recommend doing some external psychometric surveys and getting clear on your natural strengths, these are things that you’re better at than the general population — and the knowledge of that starts to turn the very drivers of imposter syndrome onto its head.